vbsilva-cs/animal-shelter-database/README.md

 			FROM Pet
 			WHERE data_entrada >= DATE_SUB(CURDATE(), INTERVAL 1 MONTH);

+### 10. Licença
-### 1o.
-Licença: Creative Commons Zero v1.0 Universal
+Este projeto está sob a licença Creative Commons Zero v1.0 Universal (CC0-1.0).